Atlantic City Consumer Fraud Attorneys

 Court decisions have made it increasingly clear that in order to recover under the Consumer Fraud Act, a private plaintiff must show both an “ascertainable loss” and a causal connection between the defendant’s unlawful conduct and the plaintiff’s ascertainable loss.
 To be “ascertainable,” the loss must be quantifiable or measurable.
 Our attorneys at Westmoreland Vesper & Quattrone have the business and legal background needed to successfully undertake consumer fraud actions.

-To talk with an experienced consumer fraud lawyer, please fill out our Contact Form or call us at 609-645-1111 to learn more.
+To speak with experienced Atlantic City consumer fraud attorneys who know how to fight for the compensation you deserve, fill out our Contact Form or call us at 609-645-1111 to learn more.
 We would be happy to arrange for a confidential free consultation.